Bingchen Han, PhD

 Resident, Department of Surgery

-Michael Choi received his Bachelor of Science degree from Stanford University where he also performed research in the Department of Neurosurgery investigating the mechanisms of synaptogenesis after stroke.
+Choi received his Bachelor of Science degree from Stanford University where he also performed research in the Department of Neurosurgery investigating the mechanisms of synaptogenesis after stroke.
 He later received his medical degree from The University of Chicago.
-He is currently a third-year resident in the Department of General Surgery at Cedars-Sinai Medical Center.
+He is currently a third-year resident in the Department of General Surgery at Cedars-Sinai.
 At present, he is working in the Women's Cancer Program laboratory under the direction of Xiaojiang Cui, PhD investigating the role of FOXC1 in BRCA mutant breast cancer as well as the mechanism of herceptin-resistance in basal-like breast cancers.